useinsider/go-pkg/inskinesis/README.md

 ## Contributing

 If you would like to contribute to the `inskinesis` package, please follow standard Go community guidelines for contributions.
 You can create issues, submit pull requests, and help improve the package for everyone.

-## License

-This package is available under the MIT License.
-You can find the full license details in the LICENSE file included in the package.
-Make sure to review and comply with the license when using the package in your project.